knpuniversity/symfony4/knpu/ep4-security/article-admin-setup.md

 Each Article's `author` is now a proper relationship to the `User` entity, instead of a string.
-That's great... except that we haven't updated anything else yet in our code to refelct this.
+That's great... except that we haven't updated anything else yet in our code to reflect this.
 Refresh the homepage.
 Yep!
 A big ol' error:

 > Exception thrown rendering the template
 > Catchable Fatal Error: Object of Class